 A Southern California woman’s recent injury by a baseball bat has renewed attention to fan safety at games.

-Twenty-seven-year-old Cloey Heckendorn was hit in the head during the Rancho Cucamonga Quakes’ game on Mother’s Day.
+The Sun of San Bernardino reports Saturday that 27-year-old Cloey Heckendorn was hit in the head during the Rancho Cucamonga Quakes’ game on Mother’s Day.

 Quakes general manager Grant Riddle says Heckendorn later got a bat signed by Turner.

 Heckendorn says she plans to consult an attorney about suing.